Background of the Spanish Civil War: Constitution of 1931

 Azaña's government continued to ostracized the church.
 The Jesuits who were in charge of the best schools throughout the country were banned and had all their property confiscated.
 The army was reduced.
 Landowners were expropriated.
 Home rule was granted to Catalonia, with a local parliament and a president of its own.
 In November 1932, Miguel de Unamuno, one of the most respected Spanish intellectuals, rector of the University of Salamanca, and himself a Republican, publicly raised his voice to protest.
 In a speech delivered on 27 November 1932, at the Madrid Ateneo, he protested: "Even the Inquisition was limited by certain legal guarantees.
 But now we have something worse: a police force which is grounded only on a general sense of panic and on the invention of non-existent dangers to cover up this over-stepping of the law."
 In June 1933 Pope Pius XI issued the encyclical Dilectissima Nobis, "On Oppression of the Church of Spain", raising his voice against the persecution of the Catholic Church in Spain.

-The political left became fractured, whilst the right united.
+The political left became fractured, while the right united.
 The Socialist Party continued to support Azaña but headed further to the political left.
 Gil Robles set up a new party, the Spanish Confederation of the Autonomous Right (Confederatión Espanola de Derechas Autónomas, CEDA) to contest the 1933 election, and tacitly embraced Fascism.
 The right won an overwhelming victory, with the CEDA and the Radicals together winning 219 seats.
 They had spent far more on their election campaign than the Socialists, who campaigned alone.
 The roughly 3,000 members of the Communist Party were at this point not significant.